vanadium-archive/browser/src/components/help/content/views.md

 ![Toolbar](helpimg/toolbar.png)

+The left side of the toolbar contains three icons for the views shown in the left pane:
+1. Tree view (selected) shows items in a hierarchical tree.
+2. Radial view shows a visualization of the namespace, good for getting an overview.
+3. Grid view shows items as individual objects.
+<br /><br />

-The left side of the toolbar contains a list of (slash separated) names showing what is being browsed, commonly called "breadcrumbs".
+Next is a list of (slash separated) names showing what is being browsed, commonly called "breadcrumbs".
 The breadcrumbs start with the root name (for rooted names), and end at the currently selected node (if any).